Dodge Caravan: 2011 model year

 The Grand Caravan underwent a mid-cycle refresh for the 2011 model year, which included major changes in both styling and functionality.
 The suspension was heavily re-tuned, with both Dodge and Chrysler minivans gaining a larger front sway bar and new rear sway bar, increased rear roll center height, adjusted spring rates, a new steering gear, a revised front static camber setting, and lowered ride height.
-This improved handling.

-All three of the former engine choices were replaced by the new Pentastar 3.6-liter V6 with 6-speed automatic transmission, now the sole powertrain choice for all models.
+All three of the former engine choices were replaced by the new Pentastar 3.6-liter V6 with six-speed automatic transmission, now the sole powertrain choice for all models.
 Interior trim was restyled on both vans, in addition to major exterior revisions highlighted by the new "double-crosshair" grille on the Grand Caravan.
-The Grand Caravan no longer had its own distinct headlight assemblies and now shared a common design with the Town & Country.
+The Grand Caravan no longer had its own distinct headlight assemblies, and now shared a common design with the Town & Country.

 Other changes included extra sound insulation, acoustic glass, new seats, softer-touch surfaces, new LED ambient lighting and center console, and halogen projector headlamps with LED accents.
 The Chrysler models were adjusted so that instead of competing against equivalent Dodge trim levels, they were above Dodge in trim and features.
-The door chime was also updated in 2011, to match the rest of the Chrysler line-up.
+The door chime was also updated in 2011 to match the rest of the Chrysler line-up.